ecart18/Semi-tracker/README.md

 The code for the official implementation of **Semi-tracker**.

+This codebase provides:
+- GUI for cell image analysis
+- GUI correction and annotation tools
+- GUI for deep CNN model training
+- Python API for deep CNN model training
+- Two demo dataset for training and analysis

 ## Contents
 1. [Introduction](#introduction)
 2. [Environment Setup](#environment-setup)
 3. [Bibtex](#bibtex)

 ## Introduction <a name="introduction">
-SemiTracker is a highly integrated graph user interfaces software for the cell segmentation and tracking of time-lapse microscopy image.
+Semi-Tracker is a highly integrated graph user interfaces software for the cell segmentation and tracking of time-lapse microscopy image.
 It covers essential steps for full analyzing procedure of microscopy image, including project management, image pre-processing, cell segmentation and tracking, manual correction and downstream statistical analysis such as cell property profiling and intensity quantification.
 Semi-tracker supports data annotation and model training from scratch, which provides a more flexible and scalable solution for customized datasets.

 <div align='center'><img align="middle" src="imgs/interface.png" width="70%" /><br></div>